django-haystack/django-haystack/docs/installing_search_engines.rst

 Spelling Suggestions
 --------------------

-To enable the spelling suggestion functionality in Haystack, you'll need to setup the ``MoreLikeThisHandler``.
+To enable the spelling suggestion functionality in Haystack, you'll need to enable the ``SpellCheckComponent``.
 Add the following line to your ``solrconfig.xml`` file within the ``config`` tag::

     <searchComponent name="spellcheck" class="solr.SpellCheckComponent">